plannerstack/map-data-issues/README.md

-# map-data-issues
+# Welcome to the map-data-issues

 This repository is for the reporting of Map-data-issues regarding OSM & OTP.
+Together we build on the improvement of the data we use to travel.
+We created this repository to explain how we work and how you maybe can contribute to the improvements.

 * You can report issues based on our [issue template](https://github.com/plannerstack/map-data-issues/blob/master/Issue%20template.md)
 * You can check out the status of the [different issues](https://github.com/plannerstack/map-data-issues/issues)
+* Add tags to issues to bundle the types of issues
 * You can help along fixing issues by editting OSM, for that we have some tips and tricks below!

 # Table of Content

 <!-- MarkdownTOC -->

+- [How to create routes and find issues using OTP] (#How to create routes and find issues using OTP)
+- [Different kinds of issues] (#Different kinds of issues)
 - [Tips & Tricks](#tips--tricks)
 	- [OpenTripPlanner debugging](#opentripplanner-debugging)
 	- [Short about interpretation of OSM in OTP](#short-about-interpretation-of-osm-in-otp)